Bryan Preserve Mendocino County

 The owners name each animal and will point out the different ones.
 Perhaps there will be an animal that has the same name as you.
 Visitors will see groups of Grevy’s zebras and Hartmann’s mountain zebras.

-From a distance, you may think that all zebras look alike, but after looking at a herd for a while, you will notice that they each zebra has subtle differences in their markings.
+From a distance, you may think that all zebras look alike, but after looking at a herd for a while, you will notice that each zebra has subtle differences in their markings.

 Seeing a bunch of zebras side by side at a feeding trough almost feels like an optical illusion.
 It is hard to see where one zebra starts and the other one ends.
 Depending on the time of year, you may also see newborns.

 The antelope at the preserve is equally stunning, with their beautiful horns and sleek profile.
-Though they are a shyer than the zebras, the males put on powerful displays of dominance and watching them run is breathtaking.
+Though they are shyer than the zebras, the males put on powerful displays of dominance and watching them run is breathtaking.

 The preserve offers daily late-afternoon feeding tours.
 Reservations are required and can be made by calling (707) 882-2297.
 Discounts are available for children 10 and under.